Welcome to REACH Therapy!

-After more than 20 years of providing occupational therapy services to children and families, REACH Therapy Services will be closing on December 31, 2018.
+After more than 20 years of providing occupational therapy services to children and families, REACH Therapy Services closed on December 31, 2018.
 It has been a tremendous pleasure to work with so many of you in our communities, but the time has come for our organization to wind down.

 If you are looking for an occupational therapist to work with your child, please see the information below as some of our therapists will be continuing to provide services as independent practitioners.